 There are a range of support services for injured people.
 We list some of them below.

-You can also download the PDF of this factsheet
+You can also download a PDF factsheet of this information.

 If you are injured in a motor accident in NSW on or after 1 December 2017, you can claim for a range of personal injury benefits for up to 26 weeks.

 You can still claim, even if you are the driver at fault in a crash – unless you are entitled to workers compensation, are charged with a serious driving offence in connection with your accident, or you were the at-fault driver of an uninsured vehicle.

 If you are found to be at fault or mostly at fault, or your injury is minor, your statutory benefits will stop after 26 weeks.

 If the accident was work related, you can still make a claim under CTP insurance but you are not eligible for CTP benefits while you are also entitled to workers compensation.
 However, if workers compensation benefits stopped being payable, for example after 5 years, you may then be able to start receiving CTP benefits for treatment and care.
 The latest you can make your CTP claim is three months after workers compensation ceases to be payable, but consider making a CTP claim as early as possible after the accident to cover yourself, even if the accident was work related.

 If you leave a voice message or email after hours, we will call you back the next business day.

 If you need ongoing financial support, you can apply for Centrelink assistance.